lgmorand/lgmorand.github.io/_posts/2023-03-01-aks-monitoring-too-expensive.md

 ## Data Collection Rules

 A new feature announced a few days ago is the usage of [Data Collection Rules](https://review.learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview).
 Called, `Cost optimization settings`, it offers users the ability to customize and control the metrics data collected through the Container Insights agent.
+It allows customers to configure custom collection settings for the Perf, Inventory, InsightsMetrics, and KubeEvents tables to reduce their Log Analytics ingestion.

 You have three new parameters: